SamuelOliveiraa/Recriando-pagina-inicial-do-instagram/README.md

 This challenge is to reproduce the **Instagram Login Page** as close as possible to the original design.

-My biggest challenge was using Flexbox, as it's the first time I've only used it on my sites.
+My biggest challenge was using Flexbox, as it's the first time I' only used it on my sites.
 But I was able to understand how to use it and now making websites is even easier!!

 ## Technologies Used 🧩